The Hunting Party (TV series): Broadcast

 The series premiered on January 19, 2025, on NBC.
-The second season is scheduled to premiere on January 8, 2026.
+The second season premiered on January 8, 2026.

 Reception

 Critical response

-On the review aggregator website Rotten Tomatoes, the series holds a 25% approval rating based on 12 critic reviews.
+On the review aggregator website Rotten Tomatoes, the series holds an 18% approval rating based on 11 critic reviews.
+The website's critics consensus reads, "Thrilling in theory but glaringly dull in execution, The Hunting Party plays it too fast and loose with its serial killer mayhem ideas, making it just another procedural in the sea of many."
 Metacritic, which uses a weighted average, assigned a score of 34 out of 100 based on 7 critics, indicating "generally unfavorable" reviews.